How (and Why) To Change The Tone Of Your Content For Each Medium

 Twitter is an excellent place to interact with customers and solve problems for them as well, and it's the most likely social media avenue through which people will reach out with customer service requests.

-Keep it human, and feel free to keep your tone conversational and personal.
+Keep it human, and feel free to keep your consistent tone conversational and personal.

 The Best Tone To Use In Advertisements